Hello and welcome

 Bit by bit I am now refocusing and exploring and spending time revisiting some of my passions and being of use to others.

-I am often asked where is a good place to start, all I can say is that there is no one way as it depends on the work you create and finding an audience and the approach you take.
-Just put your self out there, attend local arts community events meet new people, I’ve learned as much from talking to total strangers as I have from chatting to other creatives and equally just because someone offers you advice it doesn’t mean that they are right.
+I am often asked by people starting out, where is a good place to start, all I can say is that there is no one way as it depends on the work you create and finding an audience and the approach you take. there is not magic button just a lot of hard work and dedication, so just put your self out there, attend local arts community events meet new people, I’ve learned as much from talking to total strangers as I have from chatting to other creatives and equally just because someone offers you advice it doesn’t mean that they are right.

 Don’t be put off there is no one way, we all enjoy different things and you will always find people who love what you do as well as those who don’t, you will need to develop a thick skin, after all, we don’t all like the same things and when someone does connect it can make a big difference.